What to expect

 How long are appointments?

 All appointments are scheduled for 50 minutes.
-You will be called in at your scheduled appointment time or with a very minimal wait time.
+You will be called in at your scheduled appointment time or with a very minimal wait time if attending face-to-face.
+You will be phoned or admitted to your Zoom meeting room by your clinician if you are attending via Telehealth.

 What will we talk about?

-In your first session, the psychologist will ask you some questions to understand your current situation and what assistance may be beneficial for you.
+In your first session, the clinician will ask you some questions to understand your current situation and what assistance and treatment may be beneficial for you.
 This might include topics like:

-What is currently bothering you – mood, sleep, eating patterns, behaviours, thoughts etc
+What is currently bothering you – mood, sleep, eating patterns, behaviours, thoughts, relationships

 Your medical and mental health history